Living In El Salvador: Pros And Cons You Need To Know

 This is where the need for foreign investment comes in.
 The Ecuadorian government is hesitant about cutting jobs because of the resulting unemployment—a problem arising out of fewer opportunities for private employment.
 This gap can be easily filled with the introduction of bills like the Organic Law for Productive Promotion, Attraction of Investments, Generation of Employment, and Stability and Fiscal Balance.
 The bill offers tax exemptions for up to 15 years for any new investments in specific priority sectors of the economy.
 These priority sectors include the agro-industry, petrochemical industries, and other public amenities like water and electricity.
 People don’t realize that these sectors essentially form the core of international trade conducted by Ecuador.
 The introduction of these laws puts you at the center of Ecuador’s global trading markets in a country that’s already pretty cheap to operate in.

 The people saying there’s no way that the Ecuadorian government will recover from its economic crisis don’t understand how economics works.
-Assuming the government lays people off— you get access to a large group of skilled labour ready to take up these jobs.
+Assuming the government lays people off, you get access to a large group of skilled labourers who are ready to take up these jobs.
 The low wage rates will effectively give you greater profit margins while keeping your expenses down.
 There’s a kickback, too—the Ecuadorian government might very well recover from its economic crisis.
 With the lower wages, the influx of labour into the market, and the tax exemptions, the smart producer will always offer lower prices than its competitors.
-So even if Ecuador uses the US dollar, it’s not likely that the plan will fail.
+So, even if Ecuador uses the US dollar, it’s not likely that the plan will fail.

 Related content: The Basics Of How To Get A Second Passport Or A Second Residency.